Schonfeld Strategic Advisors: Schonfeld Strategic Advisors (2015–present)

-In 2015, Schonfeld announced that it would accept capital from investors outside the firm and changed its structure to a Multi-strategy hedge fund.
+In 2015, Schonfeld announced that it would accept capital from investors outside the firm and changed its structure to a multi-strategy hedge fund.

 In January 2016, Schonfeld began to manage third-party assets alongside its family office.

-In 2018, Schonfeld acquired Folger Hill Asset Management, a hedge fund founded by Sol Kumin.
+In 2018, Schonfeld acquired the Asia business of Folger Hill Asset Management, a hedge fund founded by Sol Kumin.
 One of the reasons for the acquisition was to help Schonfeld expand in Asia.

+Schonfeld also opened a London office in 2018 and a Tokyo office in 2019.

 In 2019, according to Bloomberg News, Schonfeld achieved an average return of roughly 20% in the previous six years which was almost double that of the S&P 500 Index.

 In January 2021, Ryan Tolkin assumed the additional role of CEO.

 In August 2021, Schonfeld launched its second headquarters in Miami, Florida.

-In January 2022, Schonfeld established its Discretionary Macro & Fixed Income business.
+The fund also opened a Dubai office in 2021 in connection with its Discretionary Macro & Fixed Income business.

 In October 2023, it was reported that Schonfeld and Millennium Management were in talks to establish a partnership where Millennium would invest in Schonfeld.
 However in November, the two ended talks of a partnership.
-Schonfeld then proceeded cut 150 staff which was 15% of its workforce.
+Schonfeld then reduced its workforce by 150 staff which was 15% of its employee base.

+The firm posted record gains in 2024, with its flagship fund, the Schonfeld Strategic Partners Fund, returning 19.7% for the year and its Fundamental Equity Fund gaining 21.1%.

+In 2025, amid continued market volatility, the Strategic Partners Fund was up about 12.5% for the year, and the Fundamental Equity Fund was up 16.5%, both achieving double-digit gains.

+In 2025, Schonfeld hired several new executives.
+Andre Laport, the co-founder of hedge fund Vinland Capital, joined Schonfeld to oversee a São Paulo office as part of the firm’s expansion into South America.
+Schonfeld also hired Michael Grad, former head of business development at BlueCrest, as its Chief Investment Initiatives officer, as well as former Citadel CFO Andrew Philipp, who will serve as Co-President beginning in September 2026.

+Regulatory issues

+According to The Wall Street Journal, between 1996 and 2009, financial regulators had taken action against Schonfeld Securities LLC, a now defunct broker dealer, 16 times.